LangUMS/langums/README.md

 Notes:

 * Arguments named `Expression` can be either numeric constants e.g. `42` or expressions like `x * 3`.
-* Text arguments must be passed in `"` quotes e.g. "This is some text"
+* Text arguments must be passed in `"` quotes e.g. `"This is some text"`.
-* Location arguments can be passed without quotes if they do not contain spaces e.g. MyLocation, but "My Location" needs to be in quotes.
+* Location arguments can be passed without quotes if they do not contain spaces e.g. `MyLocation`, but `"My Location"` needs to be in quotes.

 ### Unit functions